williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 Proponents argue this is analogous to probability theory, where probability measures determine likelihood.
 In Many-Worlds, branch measures determine your subjective probabilities.

 **The Problems**:
-1. This assumes the Born rule to derive the Born rule—circular reasoning.
+1. This assumes the Born rule to derive the Born rule circular reasoning.
 We need to explain why amplitudes determine branch sizes in the first place.
 2. Why should squared amplitudes determine measures, not amplitudes themselves, or some other function?
 3. There's no physical reason why branch "size" should affect where you find yourself if all branches are equally real.